 10. Save any extra funds

-Did you get a raise?
-Do you have access to an inheritance or receive a tax refund?
 Don’t put this money towards your spending allowance.
 Instead, be strict and place it straight into your retirement pot!
 While you might be resenting the idea now, you’ll be thankful when you have a comfortable cushion to fall back on at retirement!

-11. Calculate how much you will need
+11. Calculate how much you’ll need

 You’ll need to take into account the growing rate of living expenses and also note that your daily spending will be higher since you won’t be at work for eight hours a day.
 You’ll also naturally spend more money if you do things outside of your house.